Prior to the Appointment

 In some instances, assessments will be scheduled over the course of 2 appointments.
 During the first appointment, the completed paperwork will be submitted, and you will be asked to complete several questionnaires.
 Your child will complete some initial testing with a psychometrist.
 Depending on their age, they may be asked to complete a questionnaire.
 The parent interview may take place during that time, or it may take place during the second appointment.
 The neuropsychologist will complete testing with your child during the second appointment, and go over the results in the feedback session.

 We may require more time to collect additional records, and/or review the test results and information.
 We may request your permission to interview your child’s teacher via telephone.
 In these instances, you will be given preliminary feedback regarding your child’s test results, and a second appointment for a comprehensive feedback session will be scheduled.

 The Written Report

-You will receive a detailed written report three to four weeks after the feedback session.
+You will receive a detailed written report four to five weeks after the feedback session.
 This report outlines relevant background information, test results, and the overall conclusions of the evaluation.
 Recommendations are included in the report as well.
 Your referring physician will also receive a copy of the report.
 Families are generally encouraged to provide a copy of this report to the child’s school, to promote educator’s understanding of your child’s learning profile, and to assist in educational programming.

 Testing Young Children